Can the noble metals (Au, Ag and Cu) be superconductors?

 In this paper, we formulate a generalized Eliashberg theory of strong-coupling superconductivity of noble-metal thin films, that takes into account effects of quantum confinement on the free carriers, as well as a realistic electron-phonon spectral density.
-To this aim, we use a generalization of the standard s-wave one-band Eliashberg theory \cite{Eliashberg} where the new Eliashberg equations are more complex than the usual ones, because the normal density of states (DOS) is not approximated by its value at the Fermi level.
+To this aim, we use a generalization of the standard s-wave one-band Eliashberg theory \cite{Eliashberg} where the new Eliashberg equations are more complex than the usual ones, because the normal density of states is not approximated by its (constant) value at the Fermi level.
+The material's physical and chemical features are taken into account in this framework via the Eliashberg spectral function $\alpha^2 F(\Omega)$.
+For our calculations on noble metals, we use ab-initio calculated $\alpha^2 F(\Omega)$ spectra for crystalline materials \cite{GIRI}.
+In the future, structural disorder effects can be taken into account by using the $\alpha^2 F(\Omega)$ spectra measured experimentally for polycrystalline or amorphous thin films \cite{Wyder}.

 This theory is shown to yield predictions for Au, Ag and Cu thin films, with no adjustable parameters.
-Moreover, the calculations predict that the noble metals Au, Ag and Cu, become superconductors at precise values of the film thickness.
+Moreover, the calculations predict that the noble metals Au, Ag and Cu, become superconductors at precise values of the film thickness $L$.
 These predictions have the potential to change our fundamental understanding of superconductivity in nanostructured materials, with many relevant technological applications ranging from Josephson junctions to quantum computing.

 The Eliashberg equations, in their simpler version (one infinite band with isotropic order parameter), are given in terms of the gap function $\Delta(i\omega_n)$ and renormalization function $Z(i\omega_n)$ \cite{revcarbi, revcarbimarsi, Allen, Parks, Marsiglio, ummarinorev,margine1}.
 When the Migdal's theorem holds \cite{UmmaMig}, they read as: